How to Coach Like a Leader … Even (Especially) When You’re a Skeptic

 There’s Good Reason to Be Skeptical …

 As our world has become more complex and more millennial-y, coaching’s importance to successful teams and organizations has only grown.
-I’m certain that if you work in an organization of any size greater than one, you’ve been encouraged to coach those you manage and lead.
+If you work in an organization of any size greater than one, you’ve probably been encouraged to coach those you manage and lead.
 But what’s good in theory is proving difficult to put into practice.

 A 2006 report from leadership development firm BlessingWhite suggests that 73 percent of managers have had some form of coaching training.
 However, it seems it wasn’t very good coaching training.
 Only 23 percent of people being coached thought the coaching had a significant impact on their performance or job satisfaction.
 Ten percent even suggested that the coaching they were getting was having a negative effect.
 (Those must have been miserable meetings.)